-Honeydew honey is made sugary insect secretions harvested by honey bees.
-Though it resembles regular honey in many ways it is not the same.
-It is often called forest honey.
-This is due to the fact that bees often collect it from various plant surfaces such as leaves, stems and bark.
+Honeydew honey is made from sugary insect secretions harvested by honey bees.
+Though it resembles regular honey made from plant nectar – it is not exactly the same.
+It is often called forest honey – or tree honey.
+This is because bees collect the insect secretions from various plant surfaces such as leaves, stems and bark.
 A common misconception is that this particular product is related to a certain type of melon vine.
 Nothing could be farther from the truth.

 Where Bees Collect Honeydew